browserengineering/book/book/intro.md

 assembled are themselves filled with dynamic content---news, inbox contents, and advertisements adjusted to your particular tastes.
 Even URLs no longer identify a specific computer---content distribution networks route a URL to any of thousands of computers all around the world.
-At a higher level, most web page are served not from someone's home computer[^self-hosted] but from a social media platform or cloud computing service.
+At a higher level, most web pages are served not from someone's home computer[^self-hosted] but from a social media platform or cloud computing service.